Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 <a name="risks"></a>
 ## 1.6 Risks and Assumptions

-- the idea might be stolen or concurrency will bring better application to the market
+- The idea might be stolen or concurrency will bring better application to the market.
-- it is not known what part of the market hides its revenues and therefore will be interested a little in using the application
+- It is not known what part of the market hides its revenues and therefore will be interested a little in using the application.
-- masters will be able to  use  the application dishonest
+- Masters will be able to  use  the application dishonest.
-- avoiding interest payment by masters(masters will take a client contacts instead of using the app)
+- avoiding interest payment by masters(masters will take a client contacts instead of using the app).
-- masters will be able to cheat  &quot;likes&quot;, resulting in distrust to the application.
+- Masters will be able to cheat  &quot;likes&quot;, resulting in distrust to the application.
 A systematic check of the quality of reviews is needed.
-- lack of media advertising.
-As a result application would not be interesting to audience
+- Lack of media advertising.
+As a result application would not be interesting to audience.
-- it might be too difficult to implement all features in time so the customers might quickly loose the interest to the app
+- It might be too difficult to implement all features in time so the customers might quickly loose the interest to the app.

 <a name="systemsolution"></a>